Alex Wilkinson: Sydney FC

 In 2017, Wilkinson made sporadic appearances as captain on the pitch with skipper Alex Brosque off and vice-captain Sebastian Ryall injured for the majority of the season.

 In July 2019, following the retirement of captain Brosque and after spending 3 years as vice-captain, Wilkinson was appointed captain of Sydney FC.

+In August 2020, Wilkinson captained Sydney FC in their sixth A-League Grand Final, winning the championship courtesy of a Ryan Grant header in the 100th minute.
+Wilkinson featured in the 2021 A-League Grand Final, a 3-1 loss to Melbourne City, before featuring for two more seasons as club captain until his retirement in May 2023.

 International career

 He represented Australia in 2003 FIFA World Youth Championship.
 In August 2006, Alex was selected for the first time to join the 22-man Socceroos squad, training for the Asian Cup against Kuwait.
 He has also joined the 37-man training squad for the Socceroos against Qatar.
 He made his full national team debut against Ecuador in a friendly at The New Den in London on 5 March 2014.

 He was a surprise inclusion for Australia's 2014 World Cup squad and started in Australia's 3–1 opening loss to Chile.
 After he cleared a certain goal off the line he was the first player in history to be involved in FIFA's new goal line review system which showed he successfully saved a goal.

 On 30 March 2015 in a friendly match against FYR Macedonia, at the 72nd minute as captain Mile Jedinak was substituted off the ground, Wilkinson was handed the captain's arm band.